coffeeorgreentea/jsonformer-api/README.md

-This repo gives servers databricks/dolly-v2-3b with Jsonformer.
+This repo serves/wraps databricks/dolly-v2-3b with Jsonformer.